wragge/trove-newspaper-totals/README.md

 ## Method

 The harvesting code is available in `get_article_totals.py`.
-It uses facets to fetch the number of articles available fromS Trove.
+It uses facets to fetch the number of articles available from Trove.
 For more information and examples see [Visualise the total number of newspaper articles in Trove by year and state](https://glam-workbench.net/trove-newspapers/#visualise-the-total-number-of-newspaper-articles-in-trove-by-year-and-state) in the GLAM Workbench.

 ## More datasets